I’ve been running a self-publishing business for over ten years now, and it’s taught me a thing or two about not scaling.

 I’ve tried this strategy before, most notably with ClamBlog, a blog about clams written by “other people” where I occasionally do an interview about a non-clam-related new product.

 All in all, it only ever promoted one thing: a misguided interactive fiction engine I’d built.
 While that captured no one’s imagination, ClamBlog was a solid marketing idea, suffering, I think, from its inherently disgusting subject matter.

 Still, I was right about one thing — there’s demand for interactive fiction.
 Years ago, I wrote a book about a real estate development company run by cats, and although it arguably sucked, it’s ripe for a playable sequel.

 Promising I’d treat myself to a fine bottle of cognac once completed, it came together pretty quickly, and a bit of stuffed animal photography later, it’s ready to go:

-This should satisfy the IF crowd, but there’s a new generation of gamers who prefer “idle” games, which run in the background while they go about their other business.
+This should satisfy the IF crowd, and maybe some furries too, but there’s a new generation of gamers who prefer “idle” games, which run in the background while they go about their other business.
 Using vivid memories of that time I miserably failed at being a day trader, I’ll build a bare-bones stock market simulation for those craving intermittent financial excitement:

 This doesn’t make me any money directly, but it might be a good platform to sell thematically-related products.
 The marketing cyclone still needs more content, so obviously the course of action now is to produce a gold credit card for the tie-in.